iauns/cpm/README.md

 your module's CMakeLists.txt file to enforce this.
 Usually this call is made directly after calling ``CPM_InitModule``.

-If you do this, you should indicate it in your module's JSON file.
-It is important to separate these modules from 'regular' modules.
+If you do this, you should indicate that your module is an 'external' in your module's JSON file.
+Even if you don't use any external code.
+It is important to separate these modules from 'regular' modules, and the nomenclature we have chosen for these types of modules are 'externals'.

 FAQ
 ===